Document Freedom Day: Relationship to free software

 Document Freedom Day is a campaign about open standards and document formats, aimed at a non-technical audience.
 Open standards ensure communication is independent of software vendor; this, in turn, ensures that people "are able to communicate and work using Free Software."

 Document freedom addresses much more than just essays and spreadsheets, it is about control of any kind of a digital data - including artwork, sheet and recorded music, email, and statistics.
 These can be stored in ways which empower users, but they can also be stored in formats which constrain and manipulate users at enormous cost.
 Documents that are not free are locked to some particular software or company.
 The author cannot choose how to use them because they are controlled by technical restrictions.

 Relationship to open standards

 According to Document Freedom volunteers, "Open Standards are essential for interoperability and freedom of choice based on the merits of different software applications.
 They provide freedom from data lock-in and the subsequent supplier lock-in.
 This makes Open Standards essential for governments, companies, organisations and individual users of information technology."

-Document Freedom Day organizers have their own definition of technical standards that are considered to be open.
-These require standards to be: